Shizheng-Wen/GAOT-3D/README.md

 # :goat: GAOT-3D: Geometry-Aware Operator Transformer (3D Implementation)

 This repository provides the 3D implementation of the Geometry-Aware Operator Transformer (GAOT).

-This work is an extension of the paper "Geometry Aware Operator Transformer as an efficient and accurate neural surrogate for PDEs on arbitrary domains".
+Paper: **"Geometry Aware Operator Transformer as an efficient and accurate neural surrogate for PDEs on arbitrary domains".**

-For the 2D version of GAOT, please refer to the main repository: [GAOT](https://github.com/camlab-ethz/GAOT)
+For the 2D version of GAOT, please refer to the main repository: [**GAOT**](https://github.com/camlab-ethz/GAOT)

 **Branches:**

 * `main`: Implements GAOT-3D with full-precision learning.
 * `neurfield`: Explores an implementation using a neural field approach.